wilsonmar/mac-setup/README.md

 ## Change Annoying Defaults

-Most System Settings can also be changed programmatically by commands in <a href="#Dotfiles">mydotfile</a> specification automation described later in this README file.
+Most System Settings can be changed programmatically by commands in <a href="#Dotfiles">mydotfile.sh</a> specification automation described later in this README file.

 However, some default settings are so annoying that most users want to change them right away:

 1. Click the Apple icon on the upper left corner of the screen.
-1. Click the "System Settings...".
+1. Click "System Settings...".
 1. Scroll down to click "Mouse".

 1. For "Tracking speed", drag the dot closer to "Fast" on the right.